terryx/terryx.github.io/index.md

 ## Hello World
 > My name is Terry Yuen, I'm a JavaScript enthusiast.
-A Generalist programmer who loves data, frontend, backend and system administration.
+Generalist programmer who loves data, frontend, backend and system administration.

 ### More about me
 ---